StayWokeOrg/project-ideas/README.md

 At my last job I wrote a tablet app for station checkers, the people who go around to train stations and collect info on the conditions there -- how much graffiti is there, how many clocks there are vs. how many are working, etc. I feel like something similar might be useful for keeping tabs on police patrols for instance.

 - @zspec

+### Who's My Rep?

+A Twitter bot, where you tweet your zip code at it and it tweets back your Congressional representatives along with their phone numbers.